Nikon F60

 The F60 (or N60 as it is known in the U.S.) is a 35mm film SLR camera which was sold by Nikon between 1998 and 2001.
 It replaced the F50 and was aimed at the lower end of the amateur autofocus SLR market.

 The F60 features autofocus, two forms of TTL light metering and various "programs" (ranging from manual operation to a highly automated point and shoot mode).

-It was replaced by the similarly-priced F65 (also known as the N65) in 2001.
+It was replaced by the similarly-priced F65 (also known as the N65 in the U.S. and the Nikon U in Japan) in 2001.

 History

 The F60 was introduced in late 1998 as the successor to the F50.
 It was targeted at the consumer market and at the time of release was Nikon's lowest-priced SLR on sale in the UK.
 It was noted by some reviewers that the F60's wheel-based interface was easier to use than the pushbutton interface of the F50.

 A variant known as the F60D or N60D, which added a date/time-imprinting facility was also available.